ShadeLab/Bean_seed_variability_Bintarti_2021/ITS/ITS_bean_variability.md

 9078959 / 9114049 mapped to OTUs (99.6%)
 ```
 Taxonomic classification using CONSTAX

 Please refer to how ‘Running CONSTAX on the MSU HPCC’ on lab guru: https://my.labguru.com/knowledge/documents/330.
 Here is the publication about CONSTAX tool https://bmcbioinformatics.biomedcentral.com/articles/10.1186/s12859-017-1952-x and how to use it https://github.com/natalie-vandepol/compare_taxonomy.
 Note: CONSTAX uses python 2.7 to be able to run.
-HPCC default python is python3 and you can install python 2.7 on hpcc
 ```
 # check python version
 python --version